rust-lang/book/second-edition/nostarch/chapter03.md

 The value of x is: 5
 ```

-The declaration of `another_function` has one argument named `x`.
+The declaration of `another_function` has one parameter named `x`.
 The type of
 `x` is specified as `i32`.
 When `5` is passed to `another_function`, the
 `println!` macro puts `5` where the pair of curly braces were in the format
 string.

-In function signatures, you *must* declare the type.
-This is a deliberate
+In function signatures, you *must* declare the type of each parameter.
+This is
-decision in Rust’s design: requiring type annotations in function definitions
+a deliberate decision in Rust’s design: requiring type annotations in function
-means the compiler almost never needs you to use them elsewhere in the code to
+definitions means the compiler almost never needs you to use them elsewhere in
-figure out what you mean.
+the code to figure out what you mean.

-When you want a function to have multiple arguments, separate them inside the
+When you want a function to have multiple parameters, separate the parameter
-function signature with commas, like this:
+declarations with commas, like this:

 Filename: src/main.rs